 \subsubsection{HQC}

 The submission Hamming Quasi-Cyclic (HQC) is based on the quasi-cyclic framework (see Section \ref{sec:quasicyclic}) and uses a combination of a decodable code of choice and circulant matrices.

 The third round proposal suggests to use concatenated Reed-Muller and Reed-Solomon codes (Definitions \ref{def:concat}, \ref{def:reedmuller}, \ref{def:reedsolomon}), in the initial NIST submission \cite[Section 1.6]{hqcround1} a tensor product code of a BCH and a repetition code was proposed.
 An important feature of HQC is the fact that the used codes are not secret.
-We follow the NIST submission \cite{NISTHQC} for the detailed description.\\